Commonwealth privacy legislation: Privacy Act 1988 (Cth)

 - the 13 Australian Privacy Principles (APPs): these legally binding principles apply to the handling of personal information by the Australian Government (generally only federal agencies) and most Australian businesses and not-for-profit organisations (although most small businesses are exempt; see ‘Exemptions from the Privacy Act’, below);

-- obligations on credit providers and credit-reporting bodies: credit providers and credit-reporting bodies engaged in a credit-reporting business (as defined in ss 6G, 6P PA 1988) must comply with the credit-reporting provisions in Part IIIA of the PA 1988 and with the legally binding Privacy (Credit Reporting) Code 2014 (Version 2) registered under the PA 1988 by the Information Commissioner.
+- obligations on credit providers and credit-reporting bodies: credit providers and credit-reporting bodies engaged in a credit-reporting business (as defined in ss 6G, 6P PA 1988) must comply with the credit-reporting provisions in Part IIIA of the PA 1988 and with the legally binding Privacy (Credit Reporting) Code 2014 (‘CR Code 2014‘).

 Both the APPs and the obligations on credit providers and credit-reporting bodies are products of the March 2014 changes.
 The APPs replaced the Information Privacy Principles (IPPs) and the National Privacy Principles (NPPs).
 Previous obligations on credit providers and credit-reporting bodies were replaced with a new credit-reporting regime.